Cake Chats: Advice from a Bakery Manager

 Former Bride to Future Bride

 “Enjoy the day!
-It goes by so fast and you need to conscientiously take a minute here and there throughout the day to just be with each other and take it all in.
+It goes by so fast and you need to take a minute here and there throughout the day to just be with each other and take it all in.
 After all, it is your day!”

-Lastly, AnaCapri reflected on her own wedding day—a beautiful winter wedding in one of our ballrooms!
+Finally, AnaCapri reflected on her own wedding day—a beautiful winter wedding in one of our ballrooms!
 We asked her to share one thing she would do again:

 “One of the things I am so happy I did was make an itinerary for the wedding weekend, starting with rehearsal dinner and ending with brunch the morning after the wedding.
-It simply stated who needed to be where, when, and what they needed to bring with them, and I gave it to everyone that was a part of the wedding.
+It simply stated who needed to be where, when, and what they needed to bring with them, and I gave it to everyone who was a part of the wedding.
 That way you don’t have people asking you a ton of questions while you are enjoying your wedding.”

-We also asked one thing she wishes she did differently:
+We also asked one thing she wishes she did differently.

 “One thing I wish I would have done is had someone record short clips of our wedding day such as our vows, speeches, and first dances, etc. Not necessarily professionally recorded but just a little something to remember the special moments.”

-This is a great idea, even if just to be able to look back on until you receive your professional photos and videos.
+This is a great idea, even if it’s just to be able to look back on until you receive your professional photos and videos.

 Photos by: Crystal Jade

-~All photos were taken at HORIZONS~
+All photos were taken at HORIZONS

 Written by: Sarah Cline